Skip navigation.

 Titus 2:3 (NASB) Older women likewise are to be reverent in their behavior, not malicious gossips, nor enslaved to much wine, teaching what is good, 4 that they may encourage the young women to love their husbands, to love their children, 5 [to be] sensible, pure, workers at home, kind, being subject to their own husbands, that the word of God may not be dishonored.

-(*We hold the context here to show that "women" in this passage refers to women deacons/servants and not restricted to the wife of a deacon).
+(*We hold that in the context of this passage, the term “women” in this passage refers to women deacons/servants and is not restricted to the wife of a deacon).

-1. DIGNIFIED: A deaconess is to be a grave, serious minded, steady, solid individual.
+1. DIGNIFIED: She is to be a solemn, serious minded, steady, solid individual.
 She behaves in an honorable manner.

-2. NOT MALICIOUS GOSSIPS: A deaconess controls her tongue and does not slander or accuse other people.
-The greek word here for "malicious gossip" is used as a name for the devil in many passages of the New Testament because he slanders and accuses the saints.
+2. NOT MALICIOUS GOSSIPS: She controls her tongue and does not slander or accuse other people.
+The Greek word here for “malicious gossip” is used as a name for the devil in many passages of the New Testament because she slanders and accuses the saints.

-3. TEMPERATE: A deaconess is sober in judgement.
+3. TEMPERATE: She is sober in judgement.
 She is self-controlled, stable and steady in her thinking.
-She is not given to anger, or outbursts nor is she "flighty," "scatter-brained," or addicted to anything that would make her so.
-(The meaning of the root word is to "not be addicted to wine.")
+She is not given to anger or irrational emotional outbursts.
+She is not “flighty,” “scatter-brained” or addicted to anything that would make her so.
+(The meaning of the root word is to “not be addicted to wine.”)

-4. FAITHFUL IN ALL THINGS: A deaconess is trustworthy in all things.
+4. FAITHFUL IN ALL THINGS: She is trustworthy in all things.
 She is faithful to accomplish any task given to her, and she is faithful in her commitment and walk with the Lord.

 The only deaconess mentioned in the New Testament is Phoebe in Romans 16:1 who was recognized for her service to the church in Cenchrea.